tessalimbeek/Eurovision-app/README.md

    - anon/public API key
 These will be used in your local environment.

+### 4. Create 2 storage buckets

+In the Supabase dashboard:

+Open Storage
+Create 2 storage buckets, one called "avatars" and one called "chat-images"

 ### 4. Create Tables, Policies, and Functions

 In the Supabase dashboard: